-Arctic ozone loss has been extensively studied since the discovery of the Antarctic ozone hole [Farman et al., 1985].
+Arctic ozone loss has been extensively studied since the discovery of the Antarctic ozone hole (Farman et al., 1985).
 The simple fact that such a large area of depleted ozone existed immediately raised the question of whether a similar phenomenon could occur over the Arctic, closer to the heavily populated areas of Asia, Europe and North America.
 The confirmation that the ozone loss was caused by chlorine and bromine chemistry underlined the importance of the question.
 As a result a number of large scientific campaigns have investigated ozone loss in the Arctic stratosphere during winter and spring.
 These include:

-- Airborne Arctic Stratospheric Experiment (AASE, 1989) - European Arctic Stratospheric Ozone Experiment (EASOE, 1991-92) - Airborne Arctic Stratospheric Experiment (AASE 2, 1991-92) - Second European Stratospheric Arctic and Mid-latitude Experiment (SESAME, 1994-95) - Photochemistry and Ozone Loss in the Arctic Region In Summer (POLARIS, 1997) - Third European Stratospheric Experiment on Ozone (THESEO, 1998-99)
+- Airborne Arctic Stratospheric Experiment (AASE, 1987) - European Arctic Stratospheric Ozone Experiment (EASOE, 1991-92) - Airborne Arctic Stratospheric Experiment (AASE 2, 1991/92) - Second European Stratospheric Arctic and Mid-latitude Experiment (SESAME, 1994/95) - Photochemistry and Ozone Loss in the Arctic Region In Summer (POLARIS, 1997) - Third European Stratospheric Experiment on Ozone (THESEO, 1998/99)

 There have also been a number of smaller, focused campaigns investigating processes such as Polar Stratospheric Aerosol Experiment (POLSTAR, 1997) and Airborne Polar Experiment (APE-POLECAT, 1997).
-These campaigns have been complemented by longer-term observations from ground stations (e.g., the stratospheric composition measurements made within the Network for the Detection of Stratospheric Change (NDSC) and the ozone and meteorological observations made within the WMO-GAW network) and by a number of satellite instruments (e.g., TOMS, MLS, HALOE, SAGE, GOME, and POAM).
+These campaigns have been complemented by longer-term observations from ground stations (e.g. the stratospheric composition measurements made within the Network for the Detection of Stratospheric Change (NDSC) and the ozone and meteorological observations made within the WMO-GAW network) and from a number of satellites (e.g., TOMS, MLS, HALOE, SAGE, GOME, and POAM).
 Such continuity of observation is important, since a striking feature of Arctic ozone loss has been its large interannual variability.
 Multi-year records give the perspective with which to interpret results from individual, intensively studied winters.

-The processes which lead to Arctic ozone loss have thus been closely studied and, qualitatively, they are now fairly well understood.
-During October and November, a westerly circulation of winds develops in the stratosphere as the polar stratosphere cools.
-This circumpolar vortex is the dominant feature of the stratospheric circulation during the Arctic winter and is the counterpart of the more stable and long-lived Antarctic vortex.
-During the long periods of darkness at high latitudes in winter, as the Arctic vortex cools radiatively, sufficiently low temperatures (195K or below) can be reached at which polar stratospheric clouds (PSCs) can form.
+The processes which lead to Arctic ozone loss have thus been closely studied and, qualitatively, they are fairly well understood.
+During October and November, a westerly circulation of winds develops in the stratosphere.
+This circumpolar vortex is the dominant feature of the stratospheric circulation during the Arctic winter and is the counterpart of the much more stable and long-lived Antarctic vortex.
+During the long periods of darkness at high latitudes in winter, the Arctic vortex radiatively cools, and at sufficiently low temperatures (195K or below), polar stratospheric clouds (PSCs) can form.
 Heterogeneous chemical reactions occur on the surface of the PSC particles.
 These reactions convert relatively inactive chlorine compounds such as HCl and ClONO2 into active forms such as ClO which can lead to rapid chemical destruction of ozone in the presence of sunlight.
-This catalytic ozone loss is deactivated by the reaction of ClO with NO2 to re-form ClONO2.
+This ClO catalytic ozone loss is deactivated by the reaction of ClO with NO2 to re-form ClONO2.
 As this ClO gradually reverts back to the inactive forms, the ozone destruction slows down.
 These processes largely take place in the Arctic vortex.
-As the vortex circulation breaks down in spring, ozone-depleted air is mixed with mid-latitude air.
+As the vortex breaks down, ozone-depleted air is mixed with mid-latitude air.

-Levels of chlorine and bromine in the Arctic are high enough to cause large ozone losses provided the meteorological conditions are cold enough for the formation of PSCs, particularly during late February and March when sunlight returns to the vortex region.
+Levels of chlorine and bromine in the Arctic are high enough to cause large ozone losses if the meteorological conditions are cold enough for formation of PSCs, particularly during late February and March.
 There is a large interannual variability in the dynamics and temperature of the Arctic stratosphere, and large ozone losses have occurred in the colder winters but not in the warmer ones.
 Modeling studies suggest that the changes in climate will cause a further cooling of the stratosphere which could lead to enhanced PSC formation and a longer-lived Arctic vortex.
-These mechanisms would increase the frequency of winters with large Arctic ozone losses.
+Both of these mechanisms would cause a greater future occurrence of winters with large Arctic ozone losses.
 An improved understanding of the dynamic, radiative and chemical processes involved is required to increase confidence in model studies of the possible future atmosphere.